SupportTools/website/blog/content/post/running-chromium-as-dashboard-linux.md

 <!--more-->
 # [Running Chromium as a Grafana Dashboard](#running-chromium-as-a-grafana-dashboard)

-In my office, I have a dedicated TV stand displaying a Grafana dashboard that serves as an “information radiator.”
-This setup shows various critical metrics such as the status of Jenkins jobs, clocks for different time zones (since Electric Imp operates globally), and more.
+In my office, I have a dedicated TV stand displaying a Grafana dashboard that serves as an "OPS Dashboard" This setup shows various critical metrics such as the status of Drone CI builds, K8s cluster health, and more.

-The dashboard is powered by an Acer nettop running Chromium in kiosk mode.
+The dashboard is powered by an Intel NUC running Chromium in kiosk mode.
 Here’s how I configured it to start everything automatically.

 ## Setting Up the Dashboard Web Server